Puppet-Finland/ansible-collection-puppeteers-keycloak/README.md

 * **puppeteers_keycloak_k3s_db_host**: set to the hostname of the PostgreSQL server
 * **puppeteers_keycloak_k3s_db_database**: set to the name of the Keycloak database

-Note that Operator InstallPlans are approval is set to *Manual*.
+**NOTE**: Operator InstallPlan approval is set to *Manual*.
 This means that you *need* to approve the initial InstallPlan to get Keycloak running.
 On the Keycloak host do something like this:

 ```
 $ kubectl get installplans -n keycloak